 Thinking about such boundaries, many questions thrust themselves upon me: How did they negotiate these boundaries — in their personal lives, their relationships, their social groups?
 What resources did they have, or not have, that were or might have been helpful?
 What were their perspectives (on gender, or religious belief and practice, or child-raising, or work), and how and from where did those perspectives come to them?
 How serviceable did they prove to be?

 My parents graduated from high school just after the crash of of 1930, married young, and raised their children in the Enka Village–built for employees of a giant Dutch rayon company that came to Buncombe County in 1928.
-And all of the children left Asheville just before the great slide started at the end of the 1950s.
+And their four sons left Asheville just before the great slide started at the end of the 1950s.

-Thanks to Asheville city directories, Sanborn fire maps, and related data, I know (for example) exactly what kind of house (now long gone) my grandfather Asbury Whisnant first rented on South French Broad Avenue when he married in 1907 and started his family.
+Thanks to Asheville city directories, Sanborn fire maps, and some wonderful library collections, I know (for example) exactly what kind of house (now long gone) my grandfather Asbury Whisnant first rented on South French Broad Avenue when he married in 1907 and started his family.
 I know something about how it was for Pierce Rudisill (my mother’s sweet and gentle adoptive father) to try to make a living and a life as a cement finisher and construction laborer in 1920s and 1930s Asheville.

 I have learned a good bit about what sort of plant and employee village a Dutch rayon company built on Hominy Creek in 1927, and how it was for my father to work there as a self-trained engineer for 27 years before he found a letter on his desk one day after lunch, saying that as of 5:00 p.m. his services would no longer be needed.